 A preceptorship programme is in place to support newly qualified PAs working in the region and specific funding is available if their first role is within primary care.
-Find out more about Physician Associates in Primary Care.
+Please contact email@example.com for more information.

 An evening event to explore the PA role was held in February 2020.
 Find out more about the Physician Associate Evening Event.

-HEE Wessex are currently recruiting for a Physician Associate Advocate, a senior clinician to work with, and on behalf of, HEE Wessex to help organisations understand the role of Physician Associates and support them in exploring the opportunities and potential benefits of employing these roles within their own organisation.
-Find out more about Physician Associate Advocate opportunities.
+This new role is to support organisations to understand the role of Physician Associates and engage them in exploring the opportunities and potential benefits of employing these roles within their own organisations.

 Learning and development opportunities